 • Lost employment or career opportunities.

-• Loss of future earning capacity, such as the inability to re-enter your previous position or the need to transfer to a different industry.
+• Loss of future earning capacity.
+Including the inability to re-enter your previous position or the need to transfer to a different industry

 • Burial and funeral expenses for fatal injuries.